 Beneficiaries and Heirs

-The term beneficiary and heir get confused to mean the same thing.
+The terms beneficiaries and heirs get confused to mean the same thing.
 There is a difference.

-Heirs get entitled to receive property through the laws of intestate succession.
+Heirs get entitled to receive property through inheritance rules or inheritance laws of intestate succession.

-When someone dies intestate, without a will or a Trust, intestacy laws determine the persons who receive the deceased person’s property.
+When someone dies intestate, without a will or a Trust, intestacy laws determine who receives the deceased person’s property.

 California intestacy laws provide that relatives with a green card, or who are not United States citizens can inherit the deceased person’s property.